 In "Chuck Versus the Ring" it is stated by Orion that architecture of the Intersect has been altered from it's original design, which goes contrary to "Chuck Versus the Goodbye," where it is revealed the only way to change the Intersect's functions is with "the Key" - a device split into three parts & divided between Ted Rourke, Hartley Winterbottom & Stephen Bartowski.
 Now, remember that the Intersect 2.0 is faulty & will fry Chuck's brain without the Governor to regulate it, and that Season 5 features the Intersect erasing Morgan & Sarah's brains the more they use it & it's stated that Quinn needs to Key to remove these glitches, which weren't in the original Intersect that Chuck uploaded - the glitches didn't exist until the Intersect was forcibly changed without the use of the Key.

-Recent episodes' B-plot, with Jeff being cured of his idiocy, and Lester trying to re-inflict it, make Lester look less like a Jerkass and more like a monster.
+Recent episodes' B-plot, with Jeff being cured of his idiocy and insanity, and Lester trying to re-inflict it, make Lester look less like a Jerkass and more like a monster.

 Well, Lester did go to jail as a result of one of his attempts to return Jeff to his previous state, to be fair.